whytekieran/Data-Representation-Project/README.md

    Host: GalwayParks.com
    user=value1&password=value2
  ```
-**_METHOD:_** POST (The HTTP POST method is used for retrieving this information, as you can see in the first line of the HTTP message body we say POST.
-This information is sensitive and therefore would not be sent in the URL.)
+**_METHOD:_** POST (The HTTP POST method is used for sending this information, as you can see in the first line of the HTTP message body we say POST.
+The last line refers to the information we are sending.
+This information is sensitive and therefore would not be sent in the URL, which is why we use the POST method.)

 ###**List of available parks by city location**
 The following URL provides a list of all the Galway parks in a given location.